oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.15 Translator

-It must be tested that `/document/source_lang` is present and set if the value `translator` is used for `/document/publisher/category`.
+It MUST be tested that `/document/source_lang` is present and set if the value `translator` is used for `/document/publisher/category`.

 The relevant path for this test is: